nypinstripes/stash-search/README.md

 ```

 #### Step 5: Running Tests
-There are a few ways to run the tests for Stashy.
-Presently there are only tests for renderring routes & persistant layout elements.
+There are a few ways to run the Stashy test suite.
+Presently, only tests for renderring routes & persistant layout elements.

 * `yarn/npm test` to execute the test suite in single run mode & generate Jest snapshots.
 * `yarn/npm test:update` to execute the test suite in single run mode & update Jest snapshots that have changed.
 * `yarn/npm test:watch` to execute the test suite in constant watch mode & update Jest snapshots as they're changed.
-* `yarn/npm test:coverage` to view code coverage (lcov) & render performance reports using the built-in tool (formerly Istanbul).
+* `yarn/npm test:coverage` to view code coverage (lcov) & render performance reports using the built-in react tool (formerly Istanbul).

 <h2></h2>